mshroyer/pointfree/doc/overview.rst

 Getting the module
 ------------------

-For the latest version of :py:mod:`pointfree`, visit its Github page:
+For the current development version of :py:mod:`pointfree`, visit its Github page:

 https://github.com/markshroyer/pointfree